lab319/dlmu_bioinformatics_group/GRN/HeLa_example/Readme.txt

-This folder contains the code for genetic programming (GP) and particle filter (PF), and the datasets of E_cell,yeast and HeLa.
+This folder contains the code for genetic programming (GP) and particle filter (PF), and the datasets of HeLa with a randomly selected gene.

 main.m : Main program
 gppf_mainloop.m : Run one evolutionary loop and generate a new population, i.e. use gp to infer the terms of the GRN model